 In the past, we have also done penmanship, for which we used Bible Copywork from Teach Me Joy.
 Penmanship is not a favourite subject, but this curriculum (which I was able to get for free) was not too painful.
 This year we will just work on penmanship in their regular subjects instead of doing it separately.

-Last year we did the Health Quest Switched-On Schoolhouse program from Alpha Omega Publications.
+In 2011-2012 we did the Health Quest Switched-On Schoolhouse program from Alpha Omega Publications.
 The content was good, just a bit difficult for my fourth-grader.